All-rounder: A Flexible AI Accelerator with Diverse Data Format Support and Morphable Structure for Multi-DNN Processing: Evaluation

 \section{Evaluation}

-We designed our proposed multiplier and all building blocks of All-rounder accelerator using verilog.
-We also designed two multiply units and the prior works of~\cite{sara, data_flow_mirror} including the traditional TPU (i.e., Google TPU)~\cite{tpu_v1, tpu_v2v3, TPU_v4} to examine practical effectiveness of the proposed structures.
-We compare our multiplier with the multiply units and the benefits of the All-rounder accelerator to the prior works.
-Furthermore, we compare performance and energy efficiency of the All-rounder accelerator with a high-end GPU device, i.e., NVIDIA GeForce RTX3090~\cite{nvidia_Rtx}.
-This section describes the experimental setup and results of experiments.
+We designed our proposed multiplier and all building blocks of the All-rounder accelerator using Verilog.
+To analyze the benefit of using our all-in-one multiplier, we implemented two multi-format multiply units as baselines for the comparison.
+To evaluate the practical effectiveness of All-rounder accelerator, we also implemented three representative AI accelerators.
+Moreover, we assessed the performance and energy efficiency of the All-rounder accelerator against a high-end GPU device.
+This section presents the experimental setup and results.